shalinsingh818/CS460EmergencyHospitalDB/notes/README.md

 # Specific Requirements
 List of all the functions we need for this system

-## Employee Management Service Functions
+## CRUD Operations

-### Create Employee Record
+### CREATE

-**Introduction**: Purpose of this function is to create/enter an employee record into the database.
+**Introduction**: Purpose of this function is to create/add instance of db table model to the database.
+THIS METHOD will be implemented for all models in the ER diagram.
+Every model needs to have CRUD operations.

 1. **Inputs**
-	* first name of employee
-	* last name of employee
-	* position (Doctor, Nurse, Janitor)
-	* ssn Social Security number
+	* Required Fields for  the given model
 2. **Processing**:
-	* Validate social security number
+	* Validate all fields of the model
-	* Make sure that first and last name are legal/valid
-	* Make sure first and last name are not empty
+	* Use certain logic depending on the model/system
 3. **Outputs**:
 	* boolean value that indicates if the record was successfully created
+	* If the create operation is not manual, we can keep a log of the model that was inserted.

-### Update Employee Record
+### READ

-**Introduction**: Purpose of this function is to update a current employee record into the database.
+**Introduction**: Purpose of this function is to read/view multiple instance of a db table model.
+This is to display information to the user.
+This method should be attached to every entity in the ER diagram.

 1. **Inputs**
-	* Employee unique id
-	* first name of employee
-	* last name of employee
-	* position (Doctor, Nurse, Janitor)
-	* ssn Social Security number
+	* This will be a READ ALL method.
+No parameters or filters are needed for this endpoint
 2. **Processing**:
-	* Validate social security number
-	* Make sure that first and last name are legal/valid
-	* Make sure first and last name are not empty
+	* Depending on what model is viewed, authentication will be required
+	* User will need to be logged in to view certain models.
 3. **Outputs**:
+	* return json/data of entity model to the user
+	* Endpoint should render the data so that the GUI can easily obtain it.

+### UPDATE
+**Introduction**: Purpose of this function is to be able to update the fields/instance of entity in the ER diagram.
+Every entity in the ER diagram will have this method to follow CRUD convention.

+1. **Inputs**
+	* Any of the fields that need to be updated
+	* Exclude unique ID, can't be changed
+2. **Processing**:
+	* Validate model depending on fields
+	* Make sure fields are not empty
+3. **Outputs**:
 	* boolean value that indicates if the record was successfully updated

-### Delete Employee Record
+### DELETE (BY ID)

-**Introduction**: Purpose of this function is to delete a employee in the database
+**Introduction**: Purpose of this function is to delete an individual instance of the entity using a unique id.

 1. **Inputs**
-	* Employee unique id
+	* unique id of the entity that we want to delete
 2. **Processing**:
-	* Validate that the current account has access to delete employees
+	* Validate permission of user that is deleting the entity.
+3. **Outputs**:
+	* boolean value that indicates if the record was successfully deleted

+### DELETE ALL
+**Introduction**: Purpose of this function is to act as a "KILL SWITCH" to all entities in the ER diagram.
+If we need to delete/clean the database, this method can delete all the entities in the database.

+1. **Inputs**
+	* none
+2. **Processing**:
+	* If the entities have relating fields such as foreign keys, primary etc, cascade validation will be needed
+	* Validate that no data anomlies can occur when the table is dropped from the db.
 3. **Outputs**:
 	* boolean value that indicates if the record was successfully deleted

 # External interface requirements